IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 Executing `ruby --version` displayed `ruby 2.4.1p111 (2017-03-22 revision 58053) [x86_64-darwin15]` on my machine.

-If you do not want to upgrade your Ruby version then fill free to continue and maybe it will just work for you.
+If you do not want to upgrade your Ruby version then feel free to continue and maybe it will just work for you.

 ---